Man killed, woman injured during fight at Fayetteville laundromat

 At 5:20 p.m., officers responded to reports of a shooting behind the Glam-Orama cleaners along the 400 block of Hope Mills Road.

-Fayetteville police said a man and a woman were behind the laundromat when a fight broke out involving a third party.
-During the fight, the man was shot and the woman was assaulted by the shooter.
+Fayetteville police said Antonio Lorenzo Gonzales and a woman were behind the laundromat when a fight broke out involving a third party.
+During the fight, Gonzales was shot and the woman was assaulted by the shooter.

 RELATED: Man shot, killed when multiple intruders forcefully enter Fayetteville home, police say

-The man was taken to Cape Fear Valley Medical Center where he later died from injuries.
-The man has not been identified at this time.
+Gonzales, 32, was taken to Cape Fear Valley Medical Center where he later died from injuries.

 Fayetteville police said the woman sustained minor injuries from the assault.